Cavuno

 • Dead ends: Users land on "job not found" pages

-• Crawl waste: Google spends time on useless pages
+• Crawl waste: Google spends time on pages with no value

 • Trust issues: Too many dead links hurts credibility